Chiang Kai-shek Memorial Hall

-The National Chiang Kai-shek Memorial Hall (中正紀念堂 (zhōngzhèng jìniàntáng, Tiong-chèng-kí-liām-tn̂g)) is a national monument, landmark and tourist attraction erected in memory of Generalissimo Chiang Kai-shek, former President of the Republic of China.
-It is located in Taipei.
+The Chiang Kai-shek Memorial Hall (中正紀念堂 (zhōngzhèng jìniàntáng, Tiong-chèng-kí-liām-tn̂g)) is a national monument and tourist attraction erected in memory of Chiang Kai-shek, former President of the Republic of China.
+It is located in Taipei, Taiwan.

 The monument, surrounded by a park, stands at the east end of Memorial Hall Square.
 It is flanked on the north and south by the National Theater and National Concert Hall.

 Description

 The Memorial Hall is white with four sides.
-The roof is blue and octagonal, a shape that picks up the symbolism of the number eight, a number traditionally associated in China with abundance and good fortune.
+The roof is blue and octagonal, a shape that picks up the symbolism of the number eight, a number traditionally associated in Chinese culture with abundance and good fortune.
 Two sets of white stairs, each with 89 steps to represent Chiang's age at the time of his death, lead to the main entrance.
 The ground level of the memorial houses a library and a museum documenting Chiang Kai-shek's life and career, with exhibits detailing Taiwan's history and development.
 The upper level contains the main hall, in which a large statue of Chiang Kai-shek is located, and where a guard mounting ceremony takes place at regular intervals.

 Development

-After President Chiang Kai-shek died on 5 April 1975, the Executive branch of the government established a Funeral Committee to build a memorial.
+After President Chiang Kai-shek died on 5 April 1975, the executive branch of the government established a Funeral Committee to build a memorial.
 The design, by architect Yang Cho-cheng, was chosen in a competition.
-Yang's design incorporated many elements of traditional Chinese architecture to mirror that of the Sun Yat-sen Mausoleum in Nanjing in mainland China.
+Yang's design incorporated many elements of traditional Chinese architecture to mirror that of the Sun Yat-sen Mausoleum in Nanjing, China.
 (The Kuomintang (KMT) revered Dr. Sun as founder of the party and the government Chiang had led.)
 Groundbreaking for the memorial took place on 31 October 1976, the 90th anniversary of Chiang's birth.
 The hall officially opened on 5 April 1980, the fifth anniversary of the leader's death.

 Yang's design placed the main building at the east end of the Chiang Kai-shek Memorial Park (中正紀念公園), covering over 240000 m2 in Zhongzheng District.
 A main gate, the Gate of Great Centrality and Perfect Uprightness (大中至正) was placed at the west end on Chung Shan South Road, with a Gate of Great Loyalty (大忠門) standing at the north side on Hsin Yi (Xinyi) Road and a Gate of Great Piety (大孝門) standing at the south side on Ai Kuo (Aiguo) East Road.
 A Boulevard of Homage, bordered by manicured bushes, connected the main hall with the square.